Of Violence and Uncertainty

 "Where is the rest of your regiment?" the man bellowed at him, kicking him in the side again.

 Grant screamed and gasped in pain, writhing on the ground.
 One of his ribs had to be broken.
 He coughed up more blood.

 "Answer me!" the man bellowed again.
 He didn't kick him in the side again but he ended up pointing the rifle at his head.

 "No!"
 Grant suddenly forgot about the pain, the blood, and he sat back up against the wall.
 The man walked closer to him, pressing the barrel of his rifle against his forehead.

 "I will shoot you!"

 Grant opened his mouth, but stopped.
 He couldn't reveal the location of the regiment.
-They were safely hidden away, out of sight.
-The second their location was revealed, they would be obliterated by the enemy.
+They were safely hidden away, out of sight!
+The second their location was revealed was the second they would be obliterated by the enemy.
 He couldn't be responsible for all their deaths… for this blow against his country.

-He was struck in the head again by the butt of the rifle.
+The butt of the rifle struck him in the head again.
 His vision flickered.
 He was sure to die if he was hit in the head a fourth time.

 "Please!" he gasped, "I don't want to die!"